MegaByteKnight/Elastic-SIEM-Lab-Project/README.md

 - Nmap Documentation

 ## Conclusion
-Completing this Elastic SIEM lab helped deepen my understanding of real-time security monitoring and incident detection.
-By working with Elastic Defend and Kibana, I learned how to create meaningful visualizations and alerts, which are essential for modern security operations.
+Completing this lab deepened my understanding of real-time security monitoring using Elastic Defend and Kibana.
+This hands-on project enhanced my ability to create dashboards, analyze logs, and configure security alerts in a real-world SIEM environment.